Best Running Sunglasses of 2026

 Pros:

-• Frame feels solid and high quality
+• Frame feels solid and high-quality

-• Slipping during sweaty runs is minimal
+• Stay in place during sweaty runs

 Cons: